Authmaker/documentation/implement-login/login.md

 </main>
 ```

-Now upon starting your application server, users will be able to signup and login to your application in order to view any content that requires an authenticated session.
+Now upon starting your local application server, users will be able to signup and login to your application in order to view any content that requires an authenticated session.